Exercise 3: New York City Evictions

 3. Select your preferred software instrument, and adjust effects until you are satisfied with the resulting sound.

-4. Consider further customization of your sonification.
-Add a background soundscape, or auditory icons to indicate events.
-Here are some free audio sample resources for you.
-Add a tempo marker to indicate the passing of each year.
-Make it yours!
+4. Consider further customization of your sonification. arrow-right Add a background soundscape, or auditory icons to indicate events.
+Here are some free audio sample resources for you. arrow-right Add a tempo marker to indicate the passing of each year. arrow-right Make it yours!

 5. When you are happy with your sonification, export and share!
 File > Bounce > Project or Section… > save your file.

 6. The project is now an audio file that can be embedded in a digital article or attached to an animated visualization.
-Like this, for example!
+Like thisarrow-up-right, for example!

 Last updated